American Kestrel

 American Kestrel Image by David Brandes

-Seventy-four percent of American Kestrel migration counts across North America suggest stable populations between 2009 and 2019, with 22% declining, and 4% (three of 76 sites) increasing.
-The majority of sites that reported kestrel declines are Eastern sites, but migrant kestrels also declined at three sites in the West and two in the Central Region.
-Increased counts were only recorded at sites in the East (see pie charts and trend maps below).
-This stabilizing trend appears to be a recent occurrence, given widespread concern about this species based on past declines observed in migration count trends and Breeding Bird Survey results.
-Migration count results from 1999-2019 and 1989-2009 indicate much broader declines, with 59% of 37 sites and 17 sites declining, respectively (Central Region: 2 decrease; East Region: 9 stable, 16 decrease; Gulf Region: 4 stable, 1 decrease; West Region: 4 decrease, 2 stable).
+In the recent decade, 51% of American Kestrel migration counts across North America suggest stable numbers while 22% of sites show declining counts.
+The majority of sites that reported kestrel declines are Eastern sites, but kestrel counts also declined at one site in the Central Region, and four sites in the West.
+Cape May, New Jersey, observed the highest seasonal average at 4,901 migrants.
+The increasing and stable trends in this analysis appears to be a recent occurrence, given widespread concern about this species based on past declines in migration count trends.
+Migration count results from 1999-2019 and 1989-2009 indicate much broader declines, with 59% of sites declining.

 Please cite this page as: